 Voice Of The Xtabay

-This lady came from another planet.
-The Planet Of Super Awesome 50s Fun.
+Sumac came from another planet.
+The Planet Of Super Awesome 50s Fun!

 From the back cover: There is no voice like it in the world of music today," said Glenn Dillard Gunn of the Washington Times-Hearld.
 "It has a greater range than any female voice of concert or opera.
 It soars into the acoustic stratosphere, or it plumbs sub-contralto depths of pitch with equal ease.
 Such voices happen only once in a generation.